 What the experts are saying about mortgage refi rates

-In its battle against high inflation, the Federal Reserve plans to forge ahead with its tightening policy into 2023, which will continue to indirectly impact fixed-rate refinance loans.
+In its battle against high inflation, the Federal Reserve plans to forge ahead with its tightening policy during 2023, which will continue to indirectly impact fixed-rate refinance loans.
 While yields on Treasury bonds have a direct impact on mortgage rates, the Fed’s monetary actions and inflation have an indirect influence.

 As a result, many experts predict that mortgage rates will stay elevated in 2023.
 For instance, Freddie Mac forecasts rates will remain above 6%, dropping from the average rate of 6.8% in the fourth quarter of 2022 to 6.2% in the final quarter of 2023.